anlthms/neon-old/doc/source/installation.rst

 Installing MPI on an Ubuntu cluster (for distributed models)
 ------------------------------------------------------------
-neon provides distributed implementations of convnets and sparse autoencoders in addition to the non-distributed implementations.
+neon provides distributed implementations of convnets and MLPs in addition to the non-distributed implementations.
 It has been tested with
 `OpenMPI 1.8.1 <http://www.open-mpi.org/software/ompi/v1.8/>`_ and
 `mpi4py <https://github.com/mpi4py/mpi4py>`_.